Employment income (annual income)

 Final other income is:

-- other income in relation to temporary and occasional seasonal work in agriculture, where tax is levied at 10%.
+- other income in relation to temporary and occasional seasonal work in agriculture, where tax is levied at 10%, and

 No personal allowance is allowed.

-Final other income (with the exception of income in relation to temporary and occasional seasonal work in agriculture) is not subject to social security contributions.
+Final other income (with the exception of income in relation to temporary and occasional seasonal work in agriculture and income on the basis of gratuity) is not subject to social security contributions.